bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb.md

 In Bytebase, **Project** is the container to group logically related **Databases, Issues** and **Users** together, which is similar to the project concept in other dev tools such as Jira, GitLab.
 So before you deal with the database, a project must be created.

-1. After the instance is created, follow the onboarding guide if it’s your first time using Bytebase.
-If not, click **Projects** on the top bar.
+1. After the instance is created, click **Projects** on the top bar.

 2. Click **New Project** to create a new project `TestTiDB`, key is `TT`, mode is `standard`.
 Click **Create**.
 ![proj-new-project](/static/blog/database-change-management-with-tidb/proj-new-proj.webp)